George W. Hart

 George William Hart (born 1955) is an American sculptor and geometer.
 Before retiring, he was an associate professor of Electrical Engineering at Columbia University in New York City and then an interdepartmental research professor at Stony Brook University.
 His work includes both academic and artistic approaches to mathematics.

-He is the father of mathematics popularizer and YouTuber Vi Hart.
+He is the father of mathematics popularizer and YouTuber Vi Hart and a co-founder of MoMath, in New York City.

 Education and career

 Hart received a B.S. in mathematics from MIT (1977), an M.A. in linguistics from Indiana University (1979), and a Ph.D. in electrical engineering and computer science from MIT (1987).

 His academic work includes the online publication Encyclopedia of Polyhedra, the textbook Multidimensional Analysis, and the instruction book Zome Geometry.
 He has also published over sixty academic articles.
 His artistic work includes sculpture, computer images, toys (e.g. Zome) and puzzles.

 He worked with John H. Conway to promote and standardize the Conway polyhedron notation.

 Sculptures

 Hart's public sculptures can be seen at locations around the world, including MIT, U.C.
 Berkeley, Stony Brook University, Princeton University, Duke University, The University of Arizona, Queen's University at Kingston, Macalester College, Pratt Institute, Albion College, Middlesex University, Aalto University, and The Polytechnic University of Valencia.